sophieloiz/brain-tissues-segmentation/README.md

 ```
 ### Model

 The U-net is a convolutional network architecture used for fast and precise segmentation of images.
-This is a very popular architeture in bio medical images.
+This is a very popular architecture in biomedical images.

 The architecture contains two paths:
 * a contraction path => encoder
 * an expanding path => decoder

- The **encoder** is used to capture the context in the image whereas the **decoder** will enable precise localization.
+ The **encoder** is used to capture the context in the image, whereas the **decoder** will enable precise localization.

 ![Image Mask](https://github.com/sophieloiz/brain-tissues-segmentation/blob/master/img/u-net-architecture.png)